Sandiganbayan

-The Sandiganbayan is housed in the Centennial Building, Commonwealth Avenue, National Government Center, Diliman, Quezon City, Metro Manila.
+The Sandiganbayan is housed in the Centennial Building, Commonwealth Avenue, National Government Center, Diliman, Quezon City.

 History

 The Sandiganbayan was established under the administration of President Ferdinand E. Marcos on June 11, 1978, by Presidential Decree No. 1486 in the 1973 Constitution.
 The court was equal in rank to the Regional Trial Courts (then known as the Courts of First Instance).
 On December 10, 1978, Presidential Decree No. 1606 elevated the ranking of the Sandiganbayan to match that of the Court of Appeals, the second-highest judicial court in the Philippines.
 The Sandiganbayan began operations on February 12, 1979.

 Amendments were introduced in Republic Acts No. 7975 and No. 8249, after the EDSA Revolution in 1986, which limited the jurisdiction of the Sandiganbayan to "cases involving public officials occupying positions classified as salary grade 27 and higher."

 The Sandiganbayan currently sits in seven divisions of three justices each, as per R.A.
-No. 10660, amending R.A.
+No. 10660, amending P.D.
 No. 1606.

+Sandiganbayan Building II

+In October 2024, CJ Alexander Gesmundo led the groundbreaking for the 13-storey Sandiganbayan Building II.
+The green building will rise on a 2,588-square meter property adjacent to the Sandiganbayan Centennial Building.
+Designed by the University of the Philippines College of Engineering, the Building Research Services with the National Engineering Center is responsible for the preparation of the Detailed Architectural and Engineering Design.